Bottom bracket Complete Collection

 decomposition

-The square taper is one of the most common bottom brackets.
-The square taper is up grated from Japanese spindles and cups.
+Among all the bottom bracket types, the square taper is one of the most common bottom brackets.
+The square taper is upgraded from Japanese spindles and cups.
 The Japanese spindle and cups system and the square taper are products of two different eras.
 But please trust me, they are basically identical.
-The difference between them is that the bearings have been changed from caged/loose ball bearings to sealed bearings, and the manufacturer added a sleeve between the two cups for waterproofing and dust prevention.

 Japanese spindle and cups